An Open Metadata Solution

 It will be a great opportunity to participate in shaping the metadata standard and to get a first look at a new blog publishing platform.
 I’d appreciate the feedback.
 Hack Day is at Vanderbilt Hall, NYU, the same location as the conference, and it’s open to the public for free.
 I’m still figuring out the rest of the details, so check back here or follow me on twitter for the exact time.
 Contact me if you want to suggest a time or let me know you’re coming.

 This entry was posted on Thursday, June 18th, 2009 at 6:19:39 pm and is filed under Business, Tech.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.